Results and conjectures related to a conjecture of Erd\H{o}s concerning primitive sequences: Introduction

 For a given positive integer $n$, we denote by $\Omega(n)$ the number of prime factors of $n$ counted with multiplicity.
 For a given sequence of positive integers $\A$, the quantity defined by $d°(\A) := \max\{\Omega(a) , a \in \A\}$ is called \emph{the degree} of $\A$.
 Particularly, if $\Omega(a)$ is the same for any $a \in \A$, then $\A$ is called \emph{an homogeneous sequence}.

-A sequence $\A$ of positive integers is called \emph{primitive} if no term of $\A$ divides any other.
-A particular and interesting class of primitive sequences is the homogeneous sequences.
+A sequence $\A$ of positive integers is called \emph{primitive} if it is strictly increasing and satisfies the property that no term of $\A$ divides any other.
+A particular and interesting class of primitive sequences is the class of homogeneous sequences.
 In \cite{erd1}, \erdos{} proved that for any infinite primitive sequence $\A$ (with $\A \neq \{1\}$), the series

 converges and its sum is bounded above by an absolute constant $C$.
 In \cite{ez1}, \erdos{} and Zhang showed that $C \leq 1.84$ and in \cite{cla}, Clark improved this estimate to $C \leq e^{\gamma} \simeq 1.78$ (where $\gamma$ denotes the Euler constant).
 Furthermore, in \cite{erd2}, \erdos{} asked if it is true that the sum $\sum_{a \in \A} \frac{1}{a \log a}$ (where $\A \neq \{1\}$ is a primitive sequence) reaches its maximum value at $\A = \P$.
 Some years later, \erdos{} and Zhang \cite{ez1} conjectured an affirmative answer to the last question by proposing the following